jdblack/typingmind_jina_web_search/README.md

 ## Overview

-This TypingMind Plugin uses the Jina.AI web reader to search for matching webpages for your LLM chats.
+This TypingMind Plugin uses the Jina.AI web search to search for matching webpages for your LLM chats.

 ## Usage